nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * There are also exceptions, assertions and logging in place for error handling.
 * Line Separator is used to ensure readability and ease of use for users.

+#### Why it is implemented that way:
+* The two methods `displaySchoolList()` and `execute()` are separated for ease of debugging and code tracing.
+This is also in line with the idea that each method has a responsibility of its own.
+* Exception handling for null school name is implemented in case of corruption of the file that contains the school names.

+#### Alternative Implementation considered:
+* Considered placing all the class methods inside the `execute` method but kept SLAP in mind to ensure readability.
+* The abbreviations should have been places in a data folder or another data structure should be utilised rather than an array.
+But this would raise the complexity of the implementation, hence an array was used to store the abbreviations in the end.

 #### Sequence Diagram:
 ![List School Command Sequence Diagram](images/ListSchoolsCommand.png)